About this course

 Is this for you?

-This course is aimed at speakers, trainers, subject experts, voiceover artists, bloggers, journalists, marketeers, digital content designers – in fact just about anyone who wants to create digital audio content.
+This course is aimed at digital content designers, subject specialists, trainers, marketeers, bloggers – in fact just about anyone who wants to create live action videos themselves or intends to work with specialists.
 It assumes no technical knowledge other than very basic computer skills.
-If you already have sound recording equipment that’s fine.
+If you already have equipment suitable for making videos, that’s fine.
 If you don’t, you’ll find out on the course what’s needed to do a good job.

 Complete this course and you’ll be able to: